alexqguo/drinking-board-game-v2/README.md

 New features:
 * Rolls in an alert can have custom labels
+* Add more display rule consequences to dice rolls rules

 ## Schema changes
 * TeleportRule is gone in favor of MoveRule with tileIndex